 She is widely regarded as one of the first identifiable composers in the history of Western music.

-Francesca Caccini was an Italian composer, singer, teacher.
-When Caccini was 20 years old, Grand Duchess Christine de Lorraine appointed her to sing and compose for the court.
+Francesca Caccini was an Italian composer, singer, and teacher.
+When Caccini was 20, Grand Duchess Christine de Lorraine appointed her to sing and compose for the court.
 Caccini worked hard to gain respect and establish her career in an era dominated by men.
 Her only surviving stage work, La liberazione di Ruggiero, is widely considered the oldest opera by a woman composer.